ogrady/ogrady.github.io/_posts/2021-04-15-marching-squares.md

 4. Propagate _c_ to all direct neighbours of _c_.
 For each neighbour of _c_, go to 3.
 5. If there are uncoloured pixels left, go to 1.

-But since we are working on the database, we will try to think less in a _one-at-a-time_ fashion, but use relations instead.
+But since we are working with database, we will try to think less in a _one-at-a-time_ fashion, but use relations instead.
 For this, we will run one flood fill per pixel -- all at the same time.
 Instead of using colours, pixels will propagate a unique ID to their neighbours.
 If you look back at the schema for `environment.cells` (which, really, holds the pixels of the map) you will notice that they already have a serial primary key which works pretty well for this purpose:

 <canvas id="components-base" class="center-image"></canvas>

 So each cell will try and propagate their ID to their direct neighbours as illustrated above.
-For the sake of the reader's mental well-being, I will visualise the process on only one of the shapes.
+For the sake of the reader's mental well-being, I will visualise the process for only one of the shapes.
 Differently coloured fills happen "at the same time".
 That does not necessarily mean "in parallel" (although the DBMS could do that), but rather "in the same pass".

 <canvas id="components-animation" class="center-image"></canvas>